Pandemic resilience of the student housing asset class in Africa

 Quick adaptation efforts enabled learning continuity

-This leads to a necessity to change the way student housing is built and organized.
+COVID-19 quickly forced changes to the way student housing is organized.
 As students came back to student residences post-lockdowns, adaptations were introduced to enforce strict hygiene and social distancing measures.

 Most institutions reduced the number of students allowed per space and increased the availability of sanitizing products on the premises.

-For example, STAG African, a student accommodation group in South Africa, has engineered a patented pod design that limits personal interactions to just eight people.
+In some cases, adaptation went even further, for example, STAG African a student accommodation group based in South Africa engineered a patented pod design that limits personal interactions to just eight people.

 This is the second part of an ongoing series on student housing in Africa from CrossBoundary Educational Infrastructure.
 In Part 3 of our series, we will present the changing models of student accommodation in Africa.